miragejs/ember-cli-mirage/docs/latest/acceptance-testing.md

 The problem with this approach is that the desired change is very specific to this test.
 Suppose another test wanted to verify photos with different titles were displayed.
 Changing the factory to suit that case would break this test.

 For this reason, `create` and `createList` allow you to override specific attributes that your factory has defined.
-This allows us to adhere to the principle of keeping relevant code near our test.
+This lets us keep relevant code near our tests, without making them brittle.

 To override attributes, simply pass in an object as the last argument to `create` or `createList` with the attributes you want to override.
 Here's what this may look like for the photos example.

-First, the (more generic) factory:
+First, let's make our factory more generic:

 ```js
 // app/mirage/factories/photo.js